 History and Grammatical Structures in English (3).
-Prereq: Six hours toward the survey course requirements or instructor's permission.
+Prereq: ENG 101 and 102 or ENG 121.

 A systematic study of traditional English grammar.
 Includes summaries of language acquisition and the history of the language.
 Not accepted toward the English requirement for the B.A. degree in humanities.
 May not be taken as an independent study.
 (Fall only)